Over time we've recieved many of the same questions via email or social

 are our rankings of the best golfers in the world.
 Any golfer

-that plays in OWGR-sanctioned events or
+that plays in OWGR-sanctioned events, LIV events, or

 WAGR-sanctioned